rasakhi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 7: script that creates a new global variable
-Task 8: Script to print result of addition of 128 to TRUEKNOWLEDGE variable Task 9: Script to print result of POWER divided by DIVIDE
+Task 8: Script to print result of addition of 128 to TRUEKNOWLEDGE variable Task 9: Script to print result of POWER divided by DIVIDE Task 10: Script to display the results of BREATH to the poser of LOVE